 - explain release options and criminal no-contact orders

-- and, importantly, discuss the availability of an attorney to help with her defense in court
+- and, importantly, discuss the availability of an attorney to help with the defense in court and/or with immigration relief

 Working with law enforcement agencies to implement self-defense and predominant aggressor determinations by patrol response and investigators is one key to reducing the number of battered women who are arrested (read about the top 3 law enforcement practices to reduce the arrest rates of battered women in Praxis Rural Digest, Issue 2).
 Advocates should also have proactive conversations with the defense bar about the advocate’s role in assisting victim-defendants (see also Working with Battered Women in Jail: A Manual for Community-Based Battered Women’s Advocates).
 They have unique insights regarding whether court rules or state laws on confidentiality and privilege adequately protect confidential communications with the victim-defendants.
 They can also discuss ways information advocates receive can assist with the defense strategy (with permission from the victim-defendant).

-For battered women who get arrested, an advocate’s role is critical to building responses that account for the fuller context of her use of violence, for both individual victim-defendants and all battered women.
+For survivors of ongoing battering who get arrested, an advocate’s role is critical to building responses that account for the fuller context of their use of violence, for both individual victim-defendants and all survivors.
+This help is particularly important for LEP and/or Deaf survivors when law enforcement officials did not use language access services for the most effective communication and for immigrant survivors whose status may be jeopardized due to an arrest.

 Listen to the following rural webinars for more guidance on advocacy with victim-defendants: